nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/canaryrolloutfailed.md

 {{< details "Full context" open >}}
 A change delivered using a progressive rollout has failed to be enforced on some of the targets.
-The canary rollout completed with failure either because the delivered change was incorrect or the configured analysis has failed.
+The canary rollout completed with failure either because the delivered change was incorrect or a configured analysis has failed.
 For more information on progressive rollouts, see [Rollout Configuration Changes]({{< ref "../configure/canary-rollout.md" >}}).
 {{< /details >}}

 ### Symptom

-To manually evaluate the conditions for this alert, follow the steps below.

-A failed canary rollout will have the `Ready` status condition set to `False` and `Complete` status condition set to `True`.
+A failed canary rollout will have the `Ready` status condition set to `False` and the `Complete` status condition set to `True`.
 List all failed canary rollouts.

 ```sh